 Our list of partners is growing.
 If you are an area organization, please reach out about partnering with Spirit Sanctuary to offer your patrons a greener legacy including a bequest to your organization.

 what do you want to leave behind?

-Modern Westerners hide from death, delay it as long as possible, refuse to talk about it; then when it finally occurs to a loved one, spend thousands of dollars trying to keep that person from returning to the soil, with caskets and chemicals and tombstones.
-Cemeteries occupy some of the most fertile and productive lands in North America; yet rather than supporting wildlife, or even growing food, most of these cemeteries are managed as lawns, with all the attendant mowing, herbicide applications, and lack of biodiversity in these “green deserts.”
+Modern Westerners hide from death, delay it as long as possible, decline to talk about it; then when it finally occurs to a loved one, spend thousands of dollars trying to keep that person from returning to the soil, with caskets, chemicals, and cement tombstones.
+Cemeteries occupy some of the most fertile and productive lands in North America; yet rather than supporting wildlife or the living, most of these cemeteries are managed as lawns, with the attendant carbon-intensive mowing, herbicide applications, and lack of biodiversity in these “green deserts.”
 Burial need not be so sterile and destructive.
 More and more people are embracing clean burials and green or conservation cemeteries, and using their final actions to support good causes and a greener legacy.